hitesh22rana/OptySys/backend/README.md

 ## Running the backend

 After activating the virtual environment, you need to add environment variables.
 To do so, create a file named `.env` in the root directory of the project and add the following environment variables:

+**Note: Important Consideration**

+As we are leveraging MongoDB transactions in our project, it is crucial to highlight that the local MongoDB instance does not support transactions.
+The transactional capabilities are exclusively available in the cloud version of MongoDB.
+Therefore, it is imperative to utilize the cloud version of MongoDB to ensure seamless functionality and proper utilization of transactions within the project.

 ```env
 MONGODB_URI="<MONGODB_URI>"